Soundness

-In logic or, more precisely, deductive reasoning, an argument is sound if it is both valid in form and its premises are true.
-Soundness also has a related meaning in mathematical logic, wherein logical systems are sound if and only if every formula that can be proved in the system is logically valid with respect to the semantics of the system.
+In logic and deductive reasoning, an argument is sound if it is both valid in form and has no false premises.
+Soundness has a related meaning in mathematical logic, wherein a formal system of logic is sound if and only if every well-formed formula that can be proven in the system is logically valid with respect to the logical semantics of the system.

 Definition

 In deductive reasoning, a sound argument is an argument that is valid and all of its premises are true (and as a consequence its conclusion is true as well).
 An argument is valid if, assuming its premises are true, the conclusion must be true.
 An example of a sound argument is the following well-known syllogism: